Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step8.md

 5\.
 Finally, visit `http://book.example.com` in your browser.
 You should see the current time.

 Now, that is pretty cool, huh?
 I hope you're proud of yourself.

+>Note: If you've come to this point and you've been unable to render the appropriate results, don't worry!
+It happens to the best of us.
+Go back to your `default` Nginx folder and check for syntax errors.
+Also, check the indentation of code in your playbook.
+You'll get it!